fleecehold/fleecehold.github.io/_posts/2021-08-22-hounslow-coucil-fail.md

 ~~~
 77.4%, just above the 75% minimum.
 Again, I'm not sure these numbers are correct given how much they vary from the Kinleigh Folkard & Hayward website or whether I'm even interpreting them correctly.

 Then I had a brainwave, why don't I just check the actual plans submitted to the council?
 You know, the ones that the decision to grant planning application was based on?
 So I searched the [Hounslow planning applications][hounslow-search] website and eventually found the relevant [plan][hounslow-plan].
-And there it was, in black and white, clear as day -
+And there it was, in black and white, clear as day, on pages 2, 3, and 4 for blocks A, B and C -

 > FLAT GIA = 68 sq m
 > 48 sq m @ C 2.3 m = 70.5% OF GIA